passff/passff/README.md

 - Fill

 ##### Input menu
 PassFF can *mark fillable input fields with the PassFF icon*.
 It adds an icon in the fields that PassFF can automatically fill.
 The icon is clickable and pops up a menu to select the password.

-PassFF fills the input fields and optionally submit depending on your preferences.
+PassFF fills the input fields and optionally submits depending on your preferences.
 You can always override this behavior by clicking the pencil (Fill) or the paper plane (Fill & Submit).

 This feature can be disabled in the preferences.

 #### Contextual menu
 In *any* input field, fillable or not, you can access a contextual menu (right-click) in order to:
 - Add the input field's name in the *Login input names* for (auto)filling,
 - Add the input field's name in the *OTP input names* for (auto)filling,
 - Select a password to fill the input fields.

 #### Adding new passwords
 In order to add a password in your repository, select the 'plus' (+) icon in the toolbar menu.

 ### Issues
 If you're having problems, the most common causes are misconfigured preferences or an incorrect installation of the host application.
 You can get more information by [debugging the extension](docs/CONTRIBUTING.md).

 First, [make sure the host application is installed correctly](https://github.com/passff/passff-host).

-Configure the script's execution parameters appropriately in the host app `passff.py`: E.g., set `COMMAND` to the path to the `pass` binary (if installed with homebrew, the default location is `/usr/local/bin/pass`).
+Configure the script's execution parameters appropriately in the host app `passff.py`:
+E.g., set `COMMAND` to the path to the `pass` binary (if installed with homebrew, the default location is `/usr/local/bin/pass`).
 With those settings in place, the extension should be able to find your passwords.

 ### Troubleshooting